prozerran/PropTransaction/README.md

 - Filterings are defined/used such as Actions/Authentication/Exception handling
 - No TDD unit code exist yet, probably will add later, refer to Swagger for testing ATM
 - No exception handling is applied yet, still in development so I can see errors in Swagger
+- No business layer or DAL separate library for simplicity
 - Serilog has replaced the standing MS logging in the controllers
 - Not completely finished, frontend still work in progress
 	- Yes, front end is very ugly